-CAUTION: Do not remove the data plates attached to the heater base assembly.
+A CAUTION: Do not remove the data plates attached to the heater base assembly.
 The data plates contain important warranty and safety information.

 - Remove logs and heater base assembly from carton.
-Note: Do not pick up heater base assembly by back burner.
-This could damage heater. - 2.
+Note: Do not pick up heater base assembly by burners.
+This could damage heater.
+Always handle base assembly by grate. - 2.
 Remove all protective packaging applied to logs and heater for shipment. - Check all items for any shipping damage.
 If damaged, promptly inform dealer where you bought heater.